 Phones are expensive, almost too expensive.
 The Galaxy Note 9 is nearly $1,000 and Apple’s iPhone Xs is even more.
 Some people will pay retail prices, but millions of people look for and find a good deal on a used or refurbished phone instead.

 In fact, you can get last years Galaxy S8 for under $300 or a used iPhone 8 at heavy discounts if you know where to look.
 You can get a gently used or refurbished phone for nearly 50% off, if not more.
 And while you can’t walk into Verizon and buy a used phone, and Craigslist isn’t very safe, we have you covered.
 Here are the 8 best places to buy a used or refurbished phone.

 Recent reports by the IDC suggests the used phone market will reach 220 million devices sold each year by 2022.
 Making the used or refurbished phones and iPad market worth an estimated $52 billion a year.

 Used or Refurbished?

 The term “refurbished” gets thrown around a lot though, and it doesn’t always mean what you think.
 Some places sell used phones, refurbished phones, or you’ll see terms like recertified, reconditioned, or even pre-owned.
-As long as you’re buying it from a reputable site you’ll end up with a good phone at a big discount.
-Most likely these phones got repaired Samsung or Apple, or a store like Best Buy.
+As long as you buy it from a reputable site you’ll end up with a good phone at a big discount.
+Most likely these phones were repaired by Samsung or Apple, or a store like Best Buy.
 Sometimes though, you’re getting a brand new phone that was simply returned and can no longer be sold as “new”.

 Best Place to Buy Used or Refurbished Phones